 Most rentals in Vancouver are unfurnished and come with 12 month leases.

-Estimated the monthly rental prices for standard condominium apartments were:
+Estimated the monthly rental prices for bedroom suites were:

 Vancouver’s best neighbourhoods are situated in the city’s downtown, to the west of the downtown, and over the bridge to the North Shore (West and North Vancouver).

 North Vancouver has one of Canada’s lowest crime rates.

 The west end of the downtown core is the most expensive area, while downtown’s east side is a more impoverished area, with higher crime rates.